 Suffering a serious TBI after a car accident can have a significant life-long impact on the victim and their family, since some people are not able to make a full recovery.
-With more than 20 years of motor vehicle accident litigation experience, Sean Salamati has been helping victims of catastrophic personal injury rebuild their lives and recover the damages necessary for ongoing rehabilitation and medical needs.
+With more than 20 years of motor vehicle accident litigation experience, the Los Angeles traumatic brain injury attorneys of the Salamati Law Firm have been helping victims of catastrophic personal injury rebuild their lives and recover the damages necessary for ongoing rehabilitation and medical needs.

 Car Accident TBI

 What happens to the brain in a car crash?
 The sheer force of impact thrusts the brain back and forth inside the skull.
 This jolting movement can bruise the brain, cause internal bleeding, or even damage delicate nerves.
 Unbelted drivers or passengers can also sustain a TBI from a deployed airbag, as it opens at a rate of 200 miles per hour.